nasso/opengl-workshop/book/src/hello-triangle/clear.md

 that!

 Use [`glClear`] and [`glClearColor`] to clear the framebuffer of your window using the colour of your choice!
+Do it in the `render` function callback to clear the screen every time before anything gets drawn.

 ![A cleared window](./res/win_clear.png) _I went with some dark shade of grey._